grantwest/mockable/README.md

 - Zero boilerplate code
 - Can be used with Exunit `async: true`
 - Compatible with Mox/Hammox (and probably any other mocking library)
+- Applies @callback as @spec on implementations to enable dialyzer checks
 - Configurable with Application environment & process memory
 - Completely compiles out in prod builds, not requiring even an `Application.get_env`, making it suitable for frequently called functions
 - Behaviour and implementation defined in the same module for easy finding/reading